mahalrs/yelp-summ/README.md

-# Aspect-Oriented Opinion Summarization of Yelp Reviews
+# Opinion Summarization of Yelp Reviews

-This repository contains source code for various experiments to explore the feasibility of using business aspects to generate review summaries.
+This repository contains source code for various experiments to explore the feasibility of using a small, high-quality synthetic dataset, generated using a large language model such as PaLM 2, to fine-tune much smaller model to generate high-quality summaries.

 ## Install dependencies